justinwitter/DataKnight/README.md

 ## [Chess.com Scraper](https://github.com/justinwitter/DataKnight/blob/main/chessdotcom-scraper.py)

-This file provides data used for further analysis throughout this project and also provides a framework that is built upon in the Positional Analysis web app.
+This file provides data used for further analysis throughout this project and also provides a framework that is built upon in the Position Analysis web app.
 Feel free to utilize for data scraping and exploratory data analysis.

 ## Data Preparation
 ## Habits Analysis